doppar/docs/3.x/relationships.md

 $comment->post?->title ?? 'default';
 ```
-In the example above, Eloquent will attempt to find a Post model that has an id which matches the post_id column on the Comment model.
+In the example above, Entity will attempt to find a Post model that has an id which matches the post_id column on the Comment model.

 ## Many to Many / Bind To Many
 Many-to-many relationships are a bit more involved than linkOne or linkMany relationships.
 A common example is the relationship between posts and tags.
 A single post can have multiple tags, and each tag can be associated with multiple posts.
 For instance, a blog post might be tagged with "Doppar" and "PHP", and those same tags might be used on other posts as well.
 So, a post has many tags, and a tag belongs to many posts.